The website language is now set in:

 Design Research Processes

-Involving users too late during CBL Project 3 showed me the importance of including users early on in the process.
-This made me adopt the Design Thinking Process, which begins with the ‘Empathise’ phase.
-Starting with empathy helps me understand the real needs and wishes of users from the beginning.
-But remember that for me, empathising means gathering insights from a wide range of stakeholders—across different roles, fields, and backgrounds.
+Involving users too late during CBL Project 3 (Y2) showed me the importance of including users early on in the process.
+This led me to adopt the Design Thinking Process, which starts with the Empathise phase and helps me understand stakeholders’ real needs from the beginning.
+Because the process is widely used, it also helps align stakeholders in complex projects.

-I’ve also added ‘and iterate’ to the process.
-I noticed this step wasn’t shown clearly in the original visual, but I believe it’s essential.
+I’ve also added ‘and iterate’ to the process, since I believe it’s essential.
 Iteration helps to reflect on the ‘testing’ phase and use feedback to improve the design, which is a key part of creating better solutions.

 Ideate Prototype Test Empathise Define and iterate